31z4/storm-docker/README.md

 Run `docker-compose up` and wait for it to initialize completely.
 The Nimbus will be available at your host and port `6627` and the UI available at port `8080` through your browser.

-Note: the supervisor logs will not currently work correctly in the UI.
+Note: Logs not currently work correctly in the UI.

 ## Configuration